FRFlor/cat-mouse/README.md

 A simple path-finding exercise project!

+Build your maze by placing walls within the grid
+(you can save some time by pressing the random maze generation button at the top toolbar).

-Place a cat anywhere on the grid, place a mouse and any amount of milk boxes around.
+Place the cat, the mouse and any amount of milk boxes you want within the grid.

-Build as many walls as you want, then press Play.
+Press Play.

 The cat will get all the milk boxes and the mouse, following the path that requires the least amount of moves.